We look forward to welcoming you to Imperial’s best Hall!

 Don’t worry if you do forget something; you can buy basically everything in London!

 If you’re coming from abroad you can order a UK SIM card rather than getting a whole new phone.
 Phone companies in the UK include EE, GiffGaff, Vodafone, O2 and Three.
 Three also allow you to use your phone abroad in about 30 countries at no extra cost so may be worthwhile checking out if you are planning on travelling around a little.
+You can compare phone companies here.

 What You Don’t Need